alexgalletti/silex-skeleton/readme.markdown

 ### Skeleton
-This project is a starting point for projects that require a basic php structure.
-Usually for smaller projects only.
+This project is a starting point for projects that require a basic structure.
+Usually for smaller projects that don't really need a database.